States of emergency in France

 There are distinctions between article 16, article 36, and the 1955 Act, which concern mainly the distribution of powers.
-These dispositions have been used at various times, in 1955, 1958, 1961, 1988, 2005, and 2015-2017.
+These dispositions have been used at various times, in 1955, 1958, 1961, 1988, 2005, 2015 and 2017.

 Legal framework

 The French constitution, adopted in October 1958, was drafted taking into account the difficulties experienced by the executive in 1940 during the Battle of France and the contemporary state of affairs, namely the Algerian war.

 Article 16 of the Constitution –

 Article 16 of the constitution grants the President of France "extraordinary powers" in exceptional cases, leading to an effective "state of exception":

 The conditions are both that the state is confronted with exceptional circumstances and that the regular institutions are disrupted and cannot govern effectively.
 This article of the constitution of the French Fifth Republic has been qualified as "liberticide" by critics.
 Invoked on 23 April 1961 during the Algerian War; normal functioning of institutions was quickly restored.

 In the judgment Rubin de Servens of 2 March 1962, the Council of State judged that it could not itself invoke Article 16, as that constituted an "act of government".
 Furthermore, the State Council considered that it could only pronounce on rulings which were not legislative acts carried out during this period.
 Thus, a legislative measure (although the role of Parliament is not specified, just that it is not to be dissolved) which breaches fundamental liberties cannot be appealed against before the State Council.

 In 1972, the Common Programme of the Left (issued from an alliance between the Socialist Party and the Communist Party) proposed to repeal Article 16.
 However, François Mitterrand's programme for the socialist presidential campaign in 1981, that he eventually won, did not include this proposition.
 In 1992, the socialist government of Pierre Bérégovoy proposed to amend this article during a project of constitutional reform; however, the project was not implemented.
 Also in 1992, the Vedel Commission, created by François Mitterrand, proposed to give to the Conseil Constitutionnel (Constitutional Council), on the concerted initiative of the president of the Republic and the presidents of both chambers (the Assemblée nationale and the Sénat), the mission to determine that the conditions required for the use of Article 16 were, in fact, met.

 On 23 July 2008, a constitutional act was passed which, among other amendments, added a paragraph to Article 16 of the constitution which stated that after 30 days the Constitutional Council can be requested to determine in a public ruling whether or not the conditions that justified the use of Article 16 are still current.
 At any time beyond 60 days, the Council rules on this issue without the need for a referral.